sbgadhwala/ST558_Project2/README.md

 To summarize this vignette, we have built a wrapper function that would take the API of user’s choice as input.
 Further two helper functions are also created to support the called API.
-Coronal Mass Ejection (CME) Analysis, helps get the data of coronal mass ejection events between two date ranges, and will have characteristics of the speed and half angle as defined by the user.
-Following up on the date retrieved after the API call, we have done the Exploratory Data Analysis to get some hidden and valuable insights of the data.
+Coronal Mass Ejection (CME) Analysis helps get the data of coronal mass ejection events between two date ranges, and will have characteristics of the speed and half angle as defined by the user.
+In similar fashion asteroid API helps in retrieving data pertaining to near earth objects like asteroid and comets.
+Following up on the date retrieved after the API call, we have done the Exploratory Data Analysis to get some hidden and valuable insights from the data.

+Hope the functions build for this vignette helps for the NASA APIs!